leshow/twilio-async/README.md

 assert_eq!(resp.unwrap(), s.to_string());
 ```

-## Beta software
+## Early release

-This library is a work in progress, messages and calls should work, there is untested code for conferences/recordings also.
+This library is a work in progress, messages and calls are tested, there is untested code for conferences/recordings.

-A significant amount of the TwiML library is done, some of which is tested.
+The TwiML work is complete and has some test coverage.
+Webhooks will be added.

 PRs and suggestions are welcome.